masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Software designers are used to binary numbers with 0s and 1s.
 In many HDLs there are more than 2 possible stages for each bit.
-In languages like Verilog there are 4 states: `0`, `1`, `?` or `z`.
+In languages like Verilog, there are 4 states: `0`, `1`, `?` or `z`.
 Where `?` is a "quantum" like state indicating that it is both zero and one at the same time, and the `z` is to indicate that it is in "high impedance" which means that nobody is writing the